YOURLS/awesome/README.md

 - [Upload and Shorten Advanced](https://github.com/master3395/YOURLS-Upload-and-Shorten-Advanced) - Enhanced version with advanced file management, multiple storage locations, expiration settings, frontend uploads, CSRF protection, and comprehensive admin interface.
 - [U-SRV](https://github.com/joshp23/YOURLS-U-SRV) - Provides secure links to files while obfuscating filesystem paths, allowing easy, secure access to files between plugins or from 3rd party scripts.
 Manual uploading of files is supported.
 - [Update 30X](https://github.com/joshp23/YOURLS-Update-30X) - An API plugin to test single, domain based, or all available links and update the URL in YOURLS if redirection occures at the destination.
+- [URL Fallback](https://github.com/gioxx/YOURLS-URLFallback) - Redirect visitors to a configurable fallback URL when they hit a non-existent short URL or the YOURLS root page.
 - [URL Health Check](https://github.com/joshp23/YOURLS-URL-Health-Check) - Checks submitted URLs for validity, reachability, and redirection.
 In the case of redirection, the final destination URL will be stored avoiding nested redirects.
 - [Users in Database](https://gist.github.com/njbair/d951fb8b9c1f44d0e8bcd405645bbde1) - Reads users from a database table instead of a config file.
 Currently does not provide an interface for adding/editing users though.